How to Increase Monthly Active Users in SaaS

 You build this by tying your product to an existing routine.
 Weekly email digests that summarize key metrics create a Monday morning habit.
 Automated alerts when something changes (“Your MRR grew 4% this week”) create an event-driven habit.

-The key insight: you don’t need daily usage for healthy MAU.
+The key insight: you don’t need daily usage for healthy monthly active users.
 You need predictable usage.
-If users log in every Monday, your MAU stays strong even with a DAU/MAU ratio of 0.15.
+If users log in every Monday, your monthly active users stays strong even with a DAU/MAU ratio of 0.15.
 Design for the frequency that matches your product’s value cycle.

 Lever 4: Smart Notifications